 While just about everyone under the age of 70 who is diagnosed with multiple myeloma is told that they should have an autologous stem cell transplant, a growing number of myeloma specialists are questioning the pros/cons of transplants.

 The remission from my ASCT lasted 10 months.
 It is clear that autologous stem cell transplants have improved since ’95.
-I admit that some young MMers have enjoyed long remissions from ASCT’s.
-But every MMer will relapse eventually.
+A small but significant number of MMers have enjoyed long remissions from ASCT’s.
+And a 65 year old myeloma patient might not care if he/she ages by 30 years after the ASCT.
+But an ASCT is not curative and every MMer will relapse eventually.

-Several years of conventional therapies after my diagnosis led to two remissions, two relapses and “there is nothing more we can do for you. ” My oncologist told me that back in 9/97.
-I went into complete remission in early 1999.
+Almost four years of conventional therapies after my diagnosis led to two remissions, two relapses and “there is nothing more we can do for you. ” My oncologist told me that back in 9/97.
+An evidence-based but non-conventional therapy put me into complete remission in early 1999 where I remain today (10/18).

 I have remained in complete remission since ’99 by living an evidence-based, non-toxic, anti-MM lifestyle.
 While I live with many long-term side effects from my toxic therapies long ago, I think my immune system is working well.

 I encourage MM coaching clients to live an evidence-based, non-toxic, anti-MM lifestyle through nutrition, supplementation, bone-health, lifestyle and mind-body therapies.
-Maybe the Multiple Myeloma Cancer Coaching program supports aging immune systems like mine.
+The Multiple Myeloma Cancer Coaching program supports aging immune systems like mine.

 “Researchers at the University of North Carolina found blood cancer patients treated with an autologous stem cell transplant showed elevated levels of expression of messenger RNA comparable to advanced aging, and at levels higher than with other stem cell transplant therapies, according to a study published in the journal EBioMedicine…